 Brokers may have unsuitably recommended the Fund to retail investors, retirees, inexperienced investors, and conservative investors.
 These are investors who are usually unable or unwilling to take on much risk.

 They may also have failed to conduct proper due diligence to ensure the accuracy of the Vida Longevity Fund's valuations.
 Even as they earned high fees and commissions from selling this hedge fund to customers.

 Our securities fraud lawyers at Shepherd Smith Edwards and Kantas are speaking with investors who sustained losses from this investment.High Fees & Commissions Provide Incentive for Brokers to Market & Sell Vida Longevity Fund

-Vida Longevity Fund offers three share class that charge substantial fees:
+Vida Longevity Fund offers three share classes that charge substantial fees:

-- Class A Shares charge a 5% incentive fee and 2% management fee
+- Class A Shares charge a 5% incentive fee and a 2% management fee

 - Class B Shares charge a 10% incentive fee and a 1.5% management fee

 - Class C Shares charge an up to 15% incentive fee and a 1.75% management fee

 Vida Longevity Fund is clearly not for your typical retail or conservative investor.
 Class A Share investors reportedly must invest $510K at minimum.
 Investors of the other two class shares must reportedly invest at least $225K each.

 By 2018, more than 3,600 investors had reportedly invested nearly $1.2B in the Fund since its 2010 inception.
 An early prospectus promised yearly returns of 10-14% and liquid profits every quarter.Recent Changes to Vida Longevity Fund's Valuation Processes Raise Red Flags